NCSU-Libraries/bdap/README.md

 4. When done, in same directory, run `docker-compose stop`

 If you're committing your .env changes to your own repository, open the .gitignore file and uncomment .env.

+# On RHEL
+Coming soon

+# On Windows
+Coming soon